MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/8-summary.md

 1. You updated your web application, redeployed it to Azure App Service, and tested it in the cloud.

-You're confident that you can recommend Terraform to provision your SpringBoot Java applications to Azure.
+You're confident that you can recommend Terraform to provision your Spring Boot Java applications to Azure.

 ## Get Log Stream